PLACESNYC/blackboxai-1744133941434/README.md

 # Places - Find Your Perfect Stay

 ## Project Overview
-Places is a web application designed to help users find and book accommodations similar to Airbnb.
+Places is a web application designed to help users find and book accommodations.
 Featuring a user-friendly interface, it allows users to search for places, view listings, and check details of accommodations, including amenities, pricing, and more.
 Built with modern web technologies, Places aims to provide a seamless and intuitive user experience.

 ## Installation
 To set up the project locally, follow these steps: